-There are two steps to the screening process, (1) identification of applicants with one or more criminal convictions that require MPHA to conduct a further review of the applicant's eligibility; and (2) case specific further review that takes into account individualized circumstances and the potential impact on the safety of residents and MPHA staff.
+- (1) identification of applicants with one or more criminal convictions that require MPHA to conduct a further review of the applicant's eligibility; and - (2) case specific further review that takes into account individualized circumstances and the potential impact on the safety of residents and MPHA staff. - IDENTIFICATION OF APPLICANTS REQUIRING FURTHER REVIEW CRIMINAL HISTORY SCREENING GRID The screening criteria grid assists MPHA in determining eligibility of applicants with criminal histories.
+The grid considers the nature, recency, and severity of crimes committed for purposes of determining eligibility.
+Notwithstanding these guidelines, MPHA will comply with federal laws and

-- 1. IDENTIFICATION OF APPLICANTS REQUIRING FURTHER REVIEW CRIMINAL HISTORY SCREENING GRID The screening criteria grid assists MPHA in determining eligibility of applicants with criminal histories.
-The grid considers the nature, recency and severity of crimes committed for purposes of determining eligibility.
-Notwithstanding these guidelines, MPHA will comply with federal laws and - Applicants with convictions not listed in the Criminal History Screening Grid are admissible for purposes of criminal background screening, except that MPHA may consider similar crimes (i.e., similarity of underlying elements of the crime) to those on the grid from other jurisdictions.
-In addition, this grid does not limit or otherwise impact other MPHA screening criteria that considers past, present, and/or likely future behavioral, financial and personal conduct.
+Applicants with convictions not listed in the Criminal History Screening Grid are admissible for purposes of criminal background screening, except that MPHA may consider similar crimes (i.e., similarity of underlying elements of the crime) to those on the grid from other jurisdictions.
+In addition, this grid does not limit or otherwise impact other MPHA screening criteria that consider past, present, and/or likely future behavioral, financial, and personal conduct.